Lowcountry emerges as key SC Statehouse battleground for 2020 races

 COLUMBIA — The map of top Statehouse races to watch took shape Monday as the filing period for the South Carolina Senate and House ended, with several of the most competitive contests expected to hinge around the Lowcountry.

-As usual, the vast majority of races in the Statehouse are not expected to be competitive because they are in either overwhelmingly Republican or Democratic districts.
+As usual, the vast majority of races for the Statehouse are not expected to be competitive because they are in either overwhelmingly Republican or Democratic districts.

 Dozens of incumbents will not face any hurdles at all: 53 of the 124 S.C.
 House members and 10 of the 46 S.C. senators effectively secured reelection, with no opponents filing to challenge them in either the primary or general elections.